 Polyethylene is one of the most diverse thermoplastic materials available.
 The density of polyethylene determines its physical properties: the higher the density, the stiffer the material.
-High density yields a higher softening point, with higher tensile and creep resistance.
-Unfortunately, the reverse effect is true and higher density properties result in a lower impact strength, elongation and flexibility.
+High-Density Polyethylene (HDPE tubes) yields a higher softening point, with higher tensile and creep resistance.
+Unfortunately, the reverse effect is true, and higher density properties lower impact strength, elongation, and flexibility.

 Common applications include:

 • Small tubing to large pipe, including natural gas, sewer pipe and drainage lines

 • Large applications such as fuel tanks and containers

 Low density polyethylene (LDPE) is puncture and tear-resistant and is frequently used for films and bags due to its low crystallinity.
 It can also be found in coatings to help with heat sealability and moisture barriers.